malinipathakota/User-Thread-Library-with-Semaphores/REPORT.md

 ## Testing
-To test for these phases, we used the testers that were provided.
+To test for these phases, we used the testers that were provided as as well as our own testers.
 These consist of sem_buffer.c, sem_count.c, sem_prime.c and tps.c.
 These testers tested for basic functionality of our program.
+The testers we implemented test for all the edge cases of errors.
+We have a multitude of tests to check for different possiblities including checking for out of bounds with read and write, reading and writing without creating a tps, destroying without creating, and reading without a buffer.
+Finally, we caused an intentional TPS protection error to see if there would be a segmentation fault.